UMAprotocol/docs/Add uTVL_KPI_UMA  as a Price Identifier (native processing).md

 3. **Input processing**

-    - From the list of ExpiringMultiPartyCreator (available at https://github.com/UMAprotocol/protocol/blob/master/packages/affiliates/payouts/devmining-status.json), query all EMP addresses from createExpiringMultiParty() and call pfc() on all of them, repeat same steps for PerpetualCreator and just check the createPerpetual()  event, to identify the amount of each collateral type locked in UMA contracts.
+- From the list of ExpiringMultiPartyCreator (available at https://github.com/UMAprotocol/protocol/blob/master/packages/affiliates/payouts/devmining-status.json), query all EMP addresses from createExpiringMultiParty() and call pfc() on all of them, repeat same steps for PerpetualCreator and check the createPerpetual()  event, to identify the amount of each collateral type locked in UMA contracts.

-The dollar value of each contract should then be calculated using the details supplied in the Markets and Data section referencing the relevant UMIPs
+ - The dollar value of each contract should then be calculated using the details supplied in the Markets and Data section referencing the relevant UMIPs

-These should then be summed to obtain the total value locked (TVL) measured in dollars.
+ - These should then be summed to obtain the total value locked (TVL) measured in dollars.

 4. **Result processing**